centreon/centreon-documentation/versioned_docs/version-20.10/integrations/plugin-packs/procedures/cloud-aws-sqs.md

 id: cloud-aws-sqs
 title: Amazon SQS
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
 SQS eliminates the complexity and overhead associated with managing and operating message oriented middleware, and empowers developers to focus on differentiating work.

 There is no charge for the Amazon SQS metrics reported in CloudWatch.
 They're provided as part of the Amazon SQS service.